 [per person, shared double or twin-bedded room]

-¹ We book standard rooms in the 4-star hotel.
-Where they are fully booked, you will be given the option to either pay for an upgrade or opt for the nearby 2-star hotel at a reduced rate.
-B.
+¹ We book standard rooms in each hotel.
+Where the 4-star hotel is fully booked, you will be given the option to either pay for an upgrade or opt for the nearby recently-refurbished, 2-star hotel at a reduced rate.

 [per person, shared double or twin-bedded room]

-- Emergency telephone help-line service with native-English speaking backup from 8am to 8pm, 7/7. ¹ Where the two chambres d’hotes du charme are unavailable, they will be replaced with a 2 and a 3-star hotel, respectively.
+• Emergency telephone help-line service with native-English speaking backup from 8am to 8pm, 7/7.

 Personal expenses and any extra transfers